Policies to Prevent Domestic Violence Homicides

 Every day in the United States, women are killed or severely injured due to the lethal combination of domestic violence abusers and guns.

-When abusers have access to firearms, not only women’s safety, but their very lives, are in danger.
+When abusers have access to firearms, not only women’s safety, but also their very lives, are in danger.

 Policy Solutions

-Currently, federal legislation prohibits those who have been convicted of domestic violence and those subject to a final domestic violence restraining order from purchasing or possessing firearms.
-Federal law must expand this prohibited purchaser category to include those convicted of abusing dating partners, since the risk of homicide is not dependent on whether the abuser and victim are married or dating.
-Firearms must also be removed from abusers at the time temporary protection order are granted, and abusers should be prohibited from possessing or purchasing guns for the duration of the temporary order because abusers are often deadliest when victims take those first steps toward leaving and ending the abusive relationship.
+Firearms must also be removed from abusers at the time temporary protection orders are granted, and abusers should be prohibited from possessing or purchasing guns for the duration of the temporary order, because abusers often choose to escalate controlling, violent behavior when victims take those first steps toward leaving and ending the abusive relationship.

 Additionally, background checks are the most effective, systematic way to prevent domestic violence offenders from purchasing firearms.
 Since its creation in 1998, the National Instant Background Check System (NICS) has successfully resolved over 90% of checks instantaneously and effectively blocked more than two million gun purchases by prohibited buyers.
 However, inconsistent and delayed entry of data into the NICS system too often means that abusers may still be able to purchase firearms because they are not designated by NICS as prohibited purchasers.
 Legislation should incentivize states to provide prompt and complete entry of civil and criminal prohibited purchaser data into NICS.